flibedinsky/iatoolkit/docs/programming_guide.md

 - Easier onboarding of new companies: you create a new `BaseCompany` implementation and register its tools; the Dispatcher logic remains unchanged.

 ---

-#### Request Handling Flow (`handle_request`)

-The core entry point of the Dispatcher is typically a method like `handle_request`.
-Conceptually, this method performs the following steps:

-1. **Parse and validate the incoming request**
-   - Extracts fields such as `company_id`, `user_id`, `tool_name`, `tool_arguments`, and any additional context.
-   - Validates that the minimal required data is present (e.g., company identifier and user/session information).

-2. **Load and validate company configuration**
-   - Uses `company_id` (or equivalent) to look up the company configuration (API keys, endpoints, feature flags, permissions).
-   - Ensures that the company is active and properly configured.
-   - This step usually relies on shared logic defined or expected by `BaseCompany`.

-3. **Create the company service instance**
-   - Instantiates the appropriate `BaseCompany` subclass for the target company, injecting:
-     - The company configuration
-     - Any shared infrastructure clients (e.g., HTTP client, database/session, cache)
-   - The resulting object is the “company service” that contains all company-specific tools and helper methods.

-4. **Build the execution context**
-   - Gathers contextual information that might be required for tool execution:
-     - User data (when available)
-     - Current conversation/session metadata
-     - Company configuration and capabilities
-   - This context is often passed to company methods either explicitly (as parameters) or implicitly (through the company instance’s state).

-5. **Resolve and execute the tool/function**
-   - Using the requested `tool_name`, the Dispatcher looks up the corresponding registered tool in the company service.
-   - Performs basic validation:
-     - Check that the tool is **registered** for this company.
-     - Validate argument structure and types against the tool definition.
-   - Calls the tool implementation on the company service:
-     - For example: `company_service.handle_<tool_name>(**tool_arguments)`
-   - Wraps execution in error handling:
-     - Distinguishes between user errors (invalid input) and internal errors (exceptions, integration failures).
-     - Produces structured error responses for the LLM when needed.

-6. **Format the response for the LLM or API**
-   - Converts the raw return value from the tool into a normalized, serializable structure.
-   - Ensures that the output matches the schema expected by the LLM’s tool definition (e.g., JSON with defined fields).
-   - Returns this payload back to the caller (API layer or LLM integration).

----

-#### `user_info` Retrieval and Usage

-A key piece of context for almost any tool execution is the **user information** (`user_info`), which usually includes identifiers, roles, permissions, and sometimes profile data.

-Within this architecture, `user_info` is generally obtained and used as follows:

-1. **User identification from the incoming request**

-2. **Delegating user lookup to the company service**
-   - Since user data sources are often **company-specific** (different databases, HR systems, identity providers), the Dispatcher delegates the retrieval to the `BaseCompany` subclass.
-   - The dispatch flow may call a method on the company service, such as:
-     - `company_service.get_user_info(user_identifier, **context)`

-3. **Building a normalized `user_info` object**
-   - The company service returns a **normalized structure** for `user_info`, for example:
-     - `id` (canonical internal ID)
-     - `display_name`
-     - `email`
-     - `roles` / `permissions`
-     - Optional additional metadata (organization, manager, locale, etc.)
-   - The Dispatcher does not need to know the underlying data model; it just expects the standard shape that `BaseCompany` guarantees.

-4. **Injecting `user_info` into tool execution**
-   - The Dispatcher passes `user_info` to the company tools in one of two ways:
-     1. **As part of the execution context**, stored on the company service instance (e.g. `self.user_info`).
-     2. **As an explicit argument** to each tool method that needs it.
-   - Tools rely on `user_info` to:
-     - Enforce authorization (e.g., “is this user allowed to perform this action?”)
-     - Apply company-specific rules depending on role or department
-     - Personalize results (language, locale, visibility filters, etc.)
----

 #### Why this design?

 - **Clear separation of concerns**